Amar Jawan Jyoti: Under India Gate, in 1971

 The Amar Jawan Jyoti was conceptualised and constructed in less than a month as per Prime Minister Indira Gandhi's wishes, to be made ready for Republic Day on 26 January 1972.
-This short timeframe limited the location and scope of the memorial.
+The limited timeframe constrained both the location and the scale of the memorial.

 The base was 15 sqft with a height of 4 feet 3 inches.
 At the centre of this was a pedestal 3 feet 2 inches in height.
 Here a reversed rifle was placed with a war helmet on the top.
 All the four sides of the memorial were inscribed the words 'Amar Jawan' in Hindi.
 At each of the four corners of the main platform on which rests the pedestal are the urn which contain the flames.
 It was white at the time.

 From 1971 to 2006, the flame was fueled by Liquified Petroleum Gas (LPG) cylinders.
 The pedestal was bound by four urns.
 Each of the urns are controlled by a separate burner.
 A single LPG cylinder would be able to provide fuel for one urn for about 36 hours.
 The cylinders were stacked in a room in the memorial.
 Sanctioned in December 2005, LPG cylinders were replaced by Piped Natural Gas (PNG), a safer and more economical option.
 A pipeline had been laid from Kasturba Gandhi Marg.
 The staff responsible for maintaining the burning flame resided in a room under the arch, next to the flame.
 The overall responsibility of the flame was under the Military Engineer Services.
 Chander Singh Bisht, a retired military engineer service personnel, operated the flame for four decades.
 The monument was always guarded.